-When it comes to wedding guest etiquette, there are lots of traditions and rules that have changed in recent years—including colors you can’t wear to a wedding.
-It turns out that colors that were once considered taboo (black, for example) are now totally okay to wear to (most) weddings.
-However, there are still certain hues that you should stay away from—including some that might surprise you.
+When it comes to wedding guest etiquette, there are lots of traditions and rules that have changed in recent years, but one etiquette question still remains among the most-asked: Can you wear white to a wedding?
+While it turns out that colors that were once considered taboo (black, for example) are now totally okay to wear to (most) weddings, there are still certain colors not to wear to a wedding—including some that might surprise you.

 We’ve heard it a million times: “But the outfit I want to wear isn’t actually white, it’s ivory.”
 Ivory, off-white, cream, eggshell, vanilla, bone—call ‘em what you will, but if it’s close to white, don’t wear it.
 Also, stay away from fabrics featuring patterns that are mostly white or ivory—for example, florals, polka dots, or stripes.
 Anything that could be construed as white or ivory is going to be frowned upon at a wedding.